- Email: email@example.com

-I am a PhD researcher at the Leeds Institute of Health Sciences, examining decision-making in cancer preventive therapy.
+I am currently completing an ESRC-funded PhD in the Leeds Institute of Health Sciences, on the topic of investigating decision-making in cancer preventive therapy.

 - Quantitative and qualitative research methods